Chem284Materials/project2/README.md

 # Project 2 - Implementing Neural Network in CUDA

-In the `neuralnet.py` file is a code that "discovers" the Morse potential via a feedforward neural network and backpropagation.
+In this repository is a code a code that "discovers" the Morse potential via a feedforward neural network and backpropagation.
 You'll now work towards getting the code running efficiently on GPUs.
 As you'll note, this `README.md` doesn't include much specific information on exactly what you should do.
 Use the skills and knowledge you've gained over the course of this semester to make intelligent decisions wherever the instructions leave room for interpretation.

-## Task 1 - Porting the Code to GPUs
+## Task 1 - Port the Code to GPUs

 The code currently runs on the CPU.
 Rewrite it to run on GPUs, making an effort optimize for efficiency.

-## Task 2 - Profiling the Code
+## Task 2 - Profile the Code

 Perform profiling tests on Perlmutter, including analysis of Roofline plots.
 Analyze the time cost of training your model with respect to the number of hidden layers, the size of the hidden layers, and the size of the training dataset.